anxious woman

 A more detailed test can be found here.

-Not everyone who has SA will be sensitive, but it’s important to know if you are.
+Not everyone who has Social Anxiety will be sensitive, but it’s important to know if you are.
 Which makes this book so important.

 Evidence for this can be found in your biology.
-Markers of stress, like cortisol and adrenaline are found to be higher in sensitive types than non sensitive.
+Stress markers, like cortisol and adrenaline, are higher in sensitive types than non-sensitive ones.

-The result is HSPs spend a lot of time trying to manage that stress, by preferring quieter pursuits and working alone.
-This can end up making you look timid, withdrawn even unsociable.
+The result is that HSPs spend much time managing that stress by preferring quieter pursuits and working alone.
+However, it can make you look timid, withdrawn, and even reclusive.

 All this means that HSPs need to take care of themselves more carefully.
-Choosing those environments and a lifestyle that can helps control stress levels by keeping stimulation to an acceptable level.
+Choosing those environments and a lifestyle that can help control stress levels by keeping stimulation to an acceptable level.

 Good and bad